By Eric Johnson

 We affirm that with the passing of the apostolic period the Church drifted into a condition of apostasy, whereby succession in the Holy Priesthood was broken; and that the Church as an earthly organization operating under Divine direction and having authority to officiate in spiritual ordinances ceased to exist among men (The Vitality of Mormonism, pp. 109-110).

 - If you are a Latter-day Saint, do you believe with Apostle Talmage that Christian churches do not have access to the “Holy Priesthood”?
-If you do, then do you agree that you do not believe that Evangelical Christians are “Christian” just like you because we believe all Christians hold God’s priesthood (1 Pet.
+Do you agree with Apostle Oaks who says that authority is only found in the LDS Church?
+If you do, then do you agree that you do not believe that Evangelical Christians are “Christian” just like you because Christians believe all Christians hold God’s priesthood (1 Pet.
 2:9)?

 6. The apostasy corrupted the doctrine of God